hozlucas28/Codo-Codo-Front-end-2022/README.md

     Installation
 </h2>
 <p>
     Clone the repository and use <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> (code editor) with <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer" target="_blank">Live Server</a> (extension) installed.
 After that find the HTML file that you want to see in your live server and press <i>right click</i> on it, then select the option: <i>Open with live server</i>.
-Automatically, it will open your default browser of the HTML file you selected.
+Automatically, it will open your default browser with the HTML file (rendered) that you selected.
 </p>

 <p>